 WMMI does not employ a formal examination or testing procedure (i.e., written exams or quizzes) for evaluating effectiveness of task-related training.
-Nonetheless, WMMI does implement an "Employee Contact / Job Task Observation" program whereby supervisors are required to observe employees performing job tasks, six times each month.
+However, WMMI administers testing to evaluate the effectiveness of cyanide awareness and first aid training via the online Chemours training courses.
+Furthermore, under its Key Performance Index, WMMI implements an "Employee Contact / Job Task Observation" program whereby supervisors are required to perform "Field Level Risk Assessments" and observe employees performing job tasks, four times each month.
 The Job Task Observation cards document the person initiating the contact; the employee contacted; conditions/practices observed; actions taken, recommended or required; lessons learned, and follow up actions and completion dates.
 WMMI also completes "Safe Work Plans" before beginning any non-routine activity, in which the potential may exist for harm to people, property, environment, business, or reputation; and for which an SOP is not available.

 The Health & Safety Department manages and maintains training records for all employees.
 Each employee file contains a history of training completed over the duration of employment.
 WMMI documents training via task training forms for SOPs and MSHA 5000-23 forms.
 The training records include the name of the trainer, date of training and topics covered.
+As verification, the auditor reviewed the personnel files for the Lead Plant Operator (employed 1990 - present) and a Plant Operator (employed 2014 - present).